Prepare your development environment on Windows

 Local Service Fabric development cluster upgrades are not supported.

-The Service Fabric Tools are part of the Azure Development workload in Visual Studio 2017.
+The Service Fabric Tools are part of the Azure Development workload in Visual Studio 2017 and 2019.
 Enable this workload as part of your Visual Studio installation.
 In addition, you need to install the Microsoft Azure Service Fabric SDK and runtime using Web Platform Installer.

 To use Visual Studio 2015 (requires Visual Studio 2015 Update 2 or later)